 A man who criticized President Donald Trump’s immigration policies in the name of progressive Christianity was allegedly killed last week by an undocumented immigrant who avoided deportation by hiding in a local “sanctuary church.”

-Sean Buchanan, a father of five from Colorado Springs, was driving his motorcycle on Highway 83 when Miguel Ramirez Valiente swerved into his lane and killed him.
+Sean Buchanan, a father of five from Colorado Springs, was driving his motorcycle on Highway 83 when Miguel Ramirez-Vallente. swerved into his lane and killed him, according to authorities.
 The immigrant was charged with reckless driving with a revoked license.

-In a sympathetic report at the time, CNN said Ramirez Valiente was one of about 50 immigrants who had tried to avoid U.S. Immigration and Customs Enforcement in a church.
+In a sympathetic report at the time, CNN said Ramirez-Vallente was one of about 50 immigrants who had tried to avoid U.S. Immigration and Customs Enforcement in a church.

-However, when he killed Buchanan, Ramirez Valiente was driving with a suspended license thanks to a 2018 DUI.
+However, when he allegedly killed Buchanan, Ramirez-Vallente was driving with a suspended license thanks to a 2018 DUI.
 He was also arrested for reckless endangerment in 2011 and domestic violence in 2016.
 A district attorney dismissed both charges.

-After the crash, a close female acquaintance anonymously told ABC 7 Denver that Ramirez Valiente is “an alcoholic and an abuser.”
+After the crash, a close female acquaintance anonymously told ABC 7 Denver that Ramirez-Vallente is “an alcoholic and an abuser.”

 Sean Buchanan was a liberal immigration activist

-In the years leading up to his death, Buchanan publicly advocated on behalf of asylum seekers like Ramirez Valiente.
+In the years leading up to his death, Buchanan publicly advocated on behalf of asylum seekers like Ramirez-Vallente.
 On Facebook and Twitter, he shared political commentary rooted in a liberal vision of Christianity in between marketing and business tips.